anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 MASA (Manufacturer Authorized Signing Authority):
 : The entity that, for the purpose of this document, signs the vouchers for a manufacturer's pledges.
-  In some bootstrapping protocols, the MASA may have an Internet presence and be integral to the bootstrapping process, whereas in other protocols the MASA may be an offline service that has no active role in the bootstrapping process.
+  In some onboarding protocols, the MASA may have an Internet presence and be integral to the onboarding process, whereas in other protocols the MASA may be an offline service that has no active role in the onboarding process.

 Onboarding:
 : In previous documents the term "bootstrapping" has been used to describe mechanisms such as